 Congratulations on deciding to live a cleaner lifestyle!
 What we put on our bodies is an important piece of the puzzle.
-Switching to natural deodorant like Humble Brands means saying goodbye to parabens, aluminum, alcohols, dyes, and other ingredients that are unnecessary and not so great for our underarms.
-Let's dive right into what ingredients to stay away from and what to look for:
+Breaking up with antiperspirant and conventional deodorant means saying goodbye to parabens, aluminum, alcohols, dyes, and other ingredients that are unnecessary.
+Let's dive right into what ingredients to stay away from and what to look for.

 Deodorant ingredients to avoid

-There’s plenty of bad stuff in conventional deodorants, but surprisingly, some of the worst offending ingredients can show up in natural deodorant too.
+There’s plenty of bad stuff in antiperspirants and conventional deodorants, but surprisingly, some of the worst offending ingredients can show up in "natural" deodorant too.
 Familiarize yourself with the list of what to avoid, and always read ingredient labels thoroughly.

 You've probably seen aluminum or aluminum salts listed as a key ingredient in conventional products.
 It's a common antiperspirant.
 It works by clogging sweat ducts to temporarily stop sweat flow.
-Going all natural means letting your body's natural processes happen uninhibited.
+Going aluminum-free means letting your body's natural processes happen uninhibited.

 Parabens are a preservative, and one of the most common ingredients in most cosmetic products, including deodorant.
 They show up on ingredients lists as methylparaben, propylparaben, butylparaben, or ethylparaben.
 Like aluminum, parabens get absorbed by your skin and impersonate estrogen1.
 It’s not proven that parabens cause breast cancer, but the FDA is monitoring new data that emerges.
 The fact that they’re linked is enough to be concerned, not to mention they're unnecessary.